hashicorp/field-workshops-terraform/docs/slides/multi-cloud/hcp-terraform/tf-intermediate/index.md

 ---
 name: private-module-registry
 class: img-right
-# Private Module Registry
+# Terraform Private Registry
 ![](../images/pmr.png)

-Terraform Cloud and Enterprise include a Private Module Registry where you can store, version, and distribute modules to your organizations and teams.
+HCP Terraform and Enterprise include a Terraform Private Registry where you can store, version, and distribute modules to your organizations and teams.

 ???
 **This is just like the public module registry but it runs inside your own Terraform Organization where only your users can access it.
 This way you can share private or confidential code, or even take the public modules and fork them for your own use.**